fenago/Grokking-Deep-Learning/Lab_8.md

 queen

-The relative usefulness to the final prediction between “king”/“man” and “queen”/“woman” is similar.
+The relative usefulness to the final prediction between "king"/"man" and "queen"/"woman" is similar.
 Why?
-The difference between “king” and “man” leaves a vector of royalty.
+The difference between "king" and "man" leaves a vector of royalty.
 There are a bunch of male- and female-related words in one grouping, and then there’s another grouping in the royal direction.
 This can be traced back to the chosen loss.
-When the word “king” shows up in a phrase, it changes the probability of other words showing up in a certain way.
-It increases the probability of words related to “man” and the probability of words related to royalty.
-The word “queen” appearing in a phrase increases the probability of words related to “woman” and the probability of words related to royalty (as a group).
+When the word "king" shows up in a phrase, it changes the probability of other words showing up in a certain way.
+It increases the probability of words related to "man" and the probability of words related to royalty.
+The word "queen" appearing in a phrase increases the probability of words related to "woman" and the probability of words related to royalty (as a group).
 Thus, because the words have this sort of Venn diagram impact on the output probability, they end up subscribing to similar combinations of groupings.
-Oversimplified, “king” subscribes to the male and the royal dimensions of the hidden layer, whereas “queen” subscribes to the female and royal dimensions of the hidden layer.
-Taking the vector for “king” and subtracting out some approximation of the male dimensions and adding in the female ones yields something close to “queen.”
+Oversimplified, "king" subscribes to the male and the royal dimensions of the hidden layer, whereas "queen" subscribes to the female and royal dimensions of the hidden layer.
+Taking the vector for "king" and subtracting out some approximation of the male dimensions and adding in the female ones yields something close to "queen."
 The most important takeaway is that this is more about the properties of language than deep learning.
 Any linear compression of these co-occurrence statistics will behave similarly.